 If your Compulsory Account balance is greater than \$15,000 you are entitled to elect to take 25% as a lump sum.
 However, if the Compulsory Account balance, after your election to take a 25% lump sum, is less than \$15,000, you will be paid that as a lump sum as well.
 Otherwise, the balance will determine your pension payment.
 This balance will be transferred to your Pension Account and will be invested in the CINSF Conservative (Default) Fund.
+The Trustees, on advice from Actuaries and in consultation with the Board, can transfer the Pension Accounts to another CINSF Fund.
 By electing to take a lump sum, you will reduce the size of the pension you will receive.

-The pension rate applicable from 1 January 2015 for a member retiring at age 60 is \$69 per every \$1,000 of the Compulsory Account balance.
+The pension rate applicable from 1 March 2018 for a member retiring at age 60 is \$67 per every \$1,000 of the Compulsory Account balance.
 For details of which pension rates apply to different retirement ages, please contact the CINSF Office.
 Current pension rates for ages 60 to 64 contained in the most recent Actuarial Report are set out in the following table.

 Age at Retirement Pension rate per \$1000 in your Compulsory Account

-60 \$69
+60 \$67

-61 \$70
+61 \$68

-62 \$71
+62 \$69

-63 \$72
+63 \$69

-64 \$73
+64 \$71